LewNic1/Electron/README.md

 # Electron

 # Concept
-Electron is a framework for creating desktop applications with all the emerging technologies including JavaScript, HTML and CSS
+Electron is an open-source framework developed and maintained by GitHub Electron that lets you write cross-platform desktop applications using JavaScript, HTML and CSS.
+Electron uses Chromium and Node.js so you can build your applications.